EmotiBit/EmotiBit_Docs/Getting_Started.md

 - [Troubleshooting](#Troubleshooting)

-# ELECTRICAL SHOCK WARNING
+> [!CAUTION]
+> **ELECTRICAL SHOCK WARNING**<br>
-EmotiBit should NEVER be worn while electrically connected to any device that's attached to A/C wall power.
-Connecting EmotiBit USB or any other pin to another device can be a shock risk hazard and should ONLY be done when EmotiBit is NOT in physical contact with the body.
+> **EmotiBit should NEVER be worn while electrically connected to any device that's attached to A/C wall power.** Connecting EmotiBit USB or any other pin to another device can be a shock risk hazard and should ONLY be done when EmotiBit is NOT in physical contact with the body.

 # 1. Learn About